Eye Disease Diagnosis & Management in Kelowna

 • Straight lines appearing wavy

-During your regular eye exam, we will test for any distortions in your vision.
-We use the Amsler Grid, a tool to assess any visual disturbances.
+During your regular eye exam, we will assess any visual distortions.
+We use the Amsler Grid, a tool to evaluate any visual disturbances.

-In advanced cases, there are injections available to stop the leakage of blood vessels.
+In advanced cases, injections are available to stop the leakage from blood vessels.

 Let our family take care of your family.
 We’re excited to share our beautiful office and friendly team with everyone in the Kelowna area.